alessandrobelli/obsidian-sample-plugin/README.md

 ## Overview 🌐

-The Notion Migration Plugin allows you to seamlessly migrate your Notion databases into your Obsidian vault.
+The N2O (Notion to Obsidian) allows you to seamlessly migrate your Notion databases into your Obsidian vault.
 Say goodbye to the manual labor of copying and pasting your data! 🙌

 ![Plugin Screenshot](./screenshot.png)